 The Shadow will keep you toasty and cozy as you move quietly in the backcountry.
 It has an ultra-soft fleece lining, is completely machine washable, and comes with a massive 6,500 mAh battery that’ll keep that glorious heat coming for up to ten hours on its low setting.

 No, it doesn’t have as many bells and whistles as the Ororo jacket above, but it rings in for $60 less and is a bit more versatile.
-I’m strongly considering getting my hands on one for the upcoming 2022 Colorado rifle season.
+I’m strongly considering getting my hands on one for the upcoming 2023 Colorado rifle seasons.

 The Shadow would work perfectly as part of a layering system for hunters who want complete control of their body temperature in quickly changing late-season conditions.